Atomic-Germ/fruit-of-knowledge/src/manuscript/CHAPTER_03/SPREAD_01.md

 This week, automate a small, recurring gift that reduces your discretionary spend.

 ## Notes

-- Reference: Matt 6:19
-201324 (ASV)
+---

+[^12]:Common financial prudence maxim: acculation prioritized; giving is discretionary.
-- Context: Sermon on the Mount, public.
+[^13]:Matthew 6:19–24 (ASV) -- Sermon on the Mount, public.
-- Editorial: Uses ASV (public-domain).
-Left-sources are paraphrases (permission: none).
-Verify any verbatim left-side quotes; mark permission: pending if found.